safing/web/_publications/2020-01-22-how-the-spn-compares-to-tor.md

 ![SPN core](https://safing.io/assets/img/spn/spn-core-web.png)

 When the connection arrives at the last server of the circuit it still has to travel to the desired website.
 With Tor, this may lead to a slower Internet experience.
 As an example, a person located in Europe loading a European website may receive a circuit exiting in the US.
 This means the connection has to cross the Atlantic twice (EU -> US -> EU).
-After a circuit with Tor is established all your other connection will use the same route.
+After a circuit with plain Tor is established all your other connection will use the same route.
 A circuit change normally occurs every 10 minutes.

 With the SPN however, every connection is calculated individually and leaves the network as near to the destination as possible.
 This means: